samwilson/suggestions/README.md

 ##Suggestion format
 ```<a href='url here'>Text to be shown</a>?```

+##To Do
+* Make the suggestion submission process easier

 ##Notes
 * index.html is **THE MOST** hacky way of including something in a webpage and also allowing community input.
 It uses a PHP 'file_get_contents'.
 Editing this changes the index of http://www.whatcanidoforwikimedia.org - so only pull request sensible things yeah? :3